Users

 If no Identity Extension has been added, it is assumed that the site wants Forms authentication and no additional configuration is needed.

-Two-factor authentication (2FA) adds additional security to an account in the event that someone else gets/guesses your password.
+Two-Factor authentication (2FA) adds additional security to an account in the event that someone else gets/guesses your password.
 An additional code is created via an app (such as Google Authenticator) on your device that lasts for 30 seconds.
 The server also generates the same code and only if you enter the same value at the correct time will you be allowed access.

 Main Configuration through Produce

 Only the current user can turn on 2FA for themselves because it requires them to have a secret key entered into an app that will generate codes.
+The option to enable 2FA in produce is available in the Profile menu.

 A screen will appear that displays the secret key which can be manually entered into the authenticator app or the QR code can be scanned.
+This ensures that the set up of the verification app is correct before the feature is enabled.
+Otherwise, a subsequent login might not be possible.

-Because it is a time-based code, it is important that the server and device have fairly accurate system clocks.
+Because it is a time-based code, it is important that the server and device have fairly accurate system clocks

 The next time a login to Manage or Produce is attempted, there will be a verification code prompt.
 The code that appears on the authenticator app will be needed to log in.
-There is also a "Remember this browser?" checkbox that will remember if the two-factor authentication on this browser has been previously passed and will not prompt again for 90 days.
+There is also a "Remember this browser?" checkbox that will remember if the Two-Factor Authentication on this browser has been previously passed and will not prompt again for 90 days.

 Additional Maintenance Option